AndrewFeran/Data-Structures/README.md

 # Data Structures
-This repository is intended to document my progress as I learn data structures and algorithms and aid me in my studies
+This repository is intended to document my progress as I learn data structures and algorithms and aid me in my studies.

-Currently the following data structures have been implemented
+The following data structues, algorithms, and projects may be included:

-- linked lists
+✅linked lists
-- stacks
+✅stacks
+❌queues (coming soon)
-- binary trees (needs to be redone)
+⚠️binary trees (needs complete recode)

-Note that these may be incomplete.
+⚠️infix -> postfix calculator project (in progress)